-'''

-P(i \text{ listens to } j) = P(\text{RS surfaces } j \text{ to } i) \times P(i \text{ listens to } j | \text{RS surfaces } j \text{ to } i) + (1 - P(\text{RS surfaces } j \text{ to } i)) \times P(i \text{ listens to } j | \text{RS does not surface } j \text{ to } i)
+$P(i \text{ listens to } j) = P(\text{RS surfaces } j \text{ to } i) \times P(i \text{ listens to } j | \text{RS surfaces } j \text{ to } i)$

-'''
++ $(1 - P(\text{RS surfaces } j \text{ to } i)) \times P(i \text{ listens to } j | \text{RS does not surface } j \text{ to } i)$

-For producers, consumers can access their songs in two ways: through the recommender system, or through other means.
+For producers, consumers can access their songs in two ways: through the recommender system, or through direct selection.
 I treat these other means as the complement to the probability the recommender system surfaces the song.
 Intuitively, it can also represent a function representing consumer awareness of the song outside the recommender system.
-Because I observe whether consumers are receiving songs from the recommender system or from other sources, I estimate separate parameters for each listening type.
+As previously discussed, because I observe consumer listening contexts, I can separately estimate these choice probabilities.

 This approach builds on Goeree (2008), who using a joint probability to create a demand structure.
 She uses this structure to model the demand for computers when consumers have limited information.
 In place of a recommender system, she uses advertising to inform the consumers and construct consideration sets.
 I do not explicitly construct consideration sets, because my choice structure is a sequence of binomial listen/skip choices (with an outside option), rather than a single multinomial choice.
+Additionally, I have separate estimates for aware and unaware consumers of music, rather than a single estimate for consumers with an ad-based awareness function.

-4.3 Supply
+4.4 Supply

 Rightsholders are the supply side of the music industry, choosing whether to release songs to Spotify.
 They are forward-looking agents, considering both current and future profits when making their decision.
-Rightsholders face a fixed cost to release a song, and they receive revenue each period based on that song's streamshare.26 decide whether to pay the fixed cost to release the song on Spotify.
+Rightsholders face a fixed cost to release a song, and they receive revenue each period based on that song's streamshare.21

+Each rightsholder receives a song from an artist, knowing its characteristics, and they decide whether to pay the fixed cost to release the song on Spotify.
 In making this decision, rightsholders consider both the probability the recommender system will amplify their song, and the probability consumers will listen to their song.
 I maintain one assumption about rightsholders in my model: